SENSAAS/sensaas/docs/index.rst

 3D point clouds or 3D meshes are data structures used in many fields well known by large audience (robotics, 3D reconstruction, games, autonomous navigation...) to model surfaces or volumes.
 Such 3D representations can also be relevant in chemistry to describe molecules although they were not the most used so far.

-SENSAAS (SENsitive Surface As A Shape) is a shape-based alignment program using 3D point-based representation of the van der Waals surface1.
+SENSAAS (SENsitive Surface As A Shape) is a shape-based alignment software using 3D point-based representation of the van der Waals surface1.
 SENSAAS is an original tool that combines recent methods dedicated to 3D registration, initially developed for the fusion of 3D point clouds, collected by devices such as depth cameras or LiDAR scanners.

 Considering two molecules named Source and Target as inputs, SENSAAS gives a transformation matrix as output, leading to the "best" 3D alignment of Source on Target.
 SENSAAS follows four major steps: